-In Rapid Software Testing methodology, we recognize three main roles: Leader, Responsible Tester, and Helper.
+In Rapid Software Testing methodology, we recognize three main roles: Leader, Responsible Tester, and Supporting Tester.
 These roles are situational distinctions.
-The same person might be a helper in one situation, a leader in another, and a responsible tester in yet another.
+The same person might be a supporting testers in one situation, a leader in another, and a responsible tester in yet another.

 Rapid Software Testing is a human-centered approach to testing, because testing is a performance and can only be done by humans.
 Therefore, testing must be traceable to people, or else it is literally and figuratively irresponsible.
 Hence, a responsible tester is that tester who bears personal responsibility for testing a particular thing in a particular way for a particular project.
 The responsible tester answers for the quality of that testing, which means the tester can explain and defend the testing, and make it better if needed.
-Responsible testers also solicit and supervise helpers, as needed (see below).
+Responsible testers also solicit and supervise others (such as supporting testers), as needed (see below).

 This contrasts with factory-style testing, which relies on tools and texts rather than people.
 In the Factory school of testing thought, it should not matter who does the work, since people are interchangeable.
 Responsibility is not a mantle on anyone’s shoulders in that world, but rather a sort of smog that one seeks to avoid breathing too much of.